Bryan Reynolds Player Props: Pirates vs. Dodgers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh with a slugging percentage of .458, fueled by 31 extra-base hits.
+- Reynolds leads Pittsburgh in slugging percentage (.465) thanks to 32 extra-base hits.

-- Among the qualified hitters in MLB play, he ranks 47th in batting average, 48th in on-base percentage, and 51st in slugging.
+- Among qualified hitters in MLB action, he ranks 46th in batting average, 47th in on-base percentage, and 49th in slugging.

-- He has gone deep in seven games this year (9.9%), homering in 2.6% of his plate appearances.

-- Reynolds has driven in a run in 24 games this year (33.8%), including eight games with more than one RBI (11.3%).
+- Reynolds has had an RBI in 25 games this year (34.7%), including eight multi-RBI outings (11.1%).
 He has also driven in three or more of his team's runs in four contests.

-- In 27 of 71 games this year, he has scored, and seven of those games included multiple runs.
+- He has scored in 28 games this season (38.9%), including multiple runs in seven games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.